deepika11-bit/machine-learning-lab-2/README.md

 Even though I didn’t crack Google, getting that far reminded me that my hard work, projects, and consistency are taking me in the right direction.

 That experience didn’t give me an offer letter — but it gave me a stronger mindset, a clearer sense of direction, and the belief that I’ll make it there someday.

+Step 3: LeetCode Practice – The Right Way
+If you want to get a job at companies like Facebook and Google, you’ll want to be proficient at solving most leetcode questions.
+That means not only being able to solve them, but doing so optimally.

+Get Austin Starks’s stories in your inbox
+Join Medium for free to get updates from this writer.

+Enter your email
+Subscribe

+Remember me for faster sign in

+The questions you’ll need to know how to solve is colloquially known as “The Blind 75”.
+It’s a list of the most important leetcode questions to study.
+Download this sheet and approach it exactly as follows:

+Rules of Engagement
+Start with a category you’ve studied.
+Set a timer for 20 minutes.
+Aim to solve the problem.
+If you don’t know the best solution, try to solve first by brute force, then analyzing its strengths and weaknesses.
+If you know how to solve the problem optimally, do so.
+Stop when the timer goes off.
+Period.
+Look up the most optimal solution.
+Google, YouTube, and ChatGPT can be invaluable for this.
+Feel free to take notes and draw pictures to help it sink into your brain.
+Looking at the solution (or some notes that you took), input the optimal solution into leetcode.
+On the Excel sheet, if you got the problem right in 20 minutes or less, mark “Yes”.
+If you didn’t, mark “No”.
+Use an array (like the first example) to track how many times you attempted to solve the problem.
+Take a 10 minute break, and do another problem.
+Complexity Coverage
+Don’t just settle for the first solution you find.
+Analyze its time and space complexities and think about potential optimizations.
+This will prepare you for the high-level complexities that come up in interviews at places like Google and Facebook.

+Iterative Learning
+The next day, revisit the problems you got wrong.
+Set a 20-minute timer again.
+Repeat the above song and dance.
+Why this approach?
+It’s simple.
+When studying leetcode, it’s tempting to spend an hour on an individual problem, especially if you’re close to the solution or you think you should know it.
+But spending an exorbitant amount of time on one question is detrimental, particularly with the quantity of problems you want to solve.
+Your aim is to get good at a wide array of problems, not just one or two.

+So there you have it – a foolproof plan to mastering LeetCode.
+It requires time, effort, and above all, the right strategy.
+With this approach, you’re not just solving problems; you’re mastering them.
+And soon enough, you’ll be the one getting those offers from top tech companies.